 Health Savings Accounts or HSAs which taxpayers can use to help control escalating medical costs have been around for several years now.

 What is an HSA?
 Essentially, it works like this: Individuals and businesses buy less expensive health insurance policies with high deductibles.
-To qualify in 2021, participants must be enrolled in plans which require them to pay at least the first $1,400 of medical expenses, $2,800 for a family, before the insurance begins to pick up the tab (unchanged from 2020).
+To qualify in 2023, participants must be enrolled in plans which require them to pay at least the first $1,500 of medical expenses, $3,000 for a family, before the insurance begins to pick up the tab (up from $1,400 and $2,800 respectively in 2022).
 The high deductible insurance is combined with an HSA.

 Participating employers can also contribute to accounts, on behalf of employees.
 HSAs enable self-employed people and businesses that currently do not have health insurance to utilize high-deductible plans with more affordable premiums.

 HSAs are similar to Archer Medical Savings Accounts, but they have several advantages.
 With an HSA, both employee and employer contributions are permitted in the same year.
-Annual contributions are allowed up to 100% of the annual deductible, which in 2021 (and 2020) must be at least $1,400 for self-only and $2,800 for family coverage and unused funds can be carried over from one year to the next.
+Annual contributions are allowed up to 100% of the annual deductible, which in 2023 must be at least $1,500 for self-only and $3,000 for family coverage and unused funds can be carried over from one year to the next.
 The Archer Medical Savings Account pilot program has been hampered by numerous restrictions and has not been widely used up to this point.
 Taxpayers with Archer accounts can now roll over their balances tax-free into an HSA.

 These accounts also have some features of flexible spending accounts (FSAs), with one big difference: They do not have a "use it or lose it" feature.
 Unlike FSAs, you can carry over any unused funds to the next year.

 If you withdraw money from an account and don't use it to pay qualified medical costs, the withdrawal is taxable income and generally subject to a 10% penalty tax.